-Accordingly, this Addendum evaluates whether the Amendment to the Plan could result in additional significant effects on the environment relative to the conclusions reached in the Final EIR for the Plan.
+Accordingly, this Addendum evaluates whether the Amendment could result in additional significant effects on the environment relative to the conclusions reached in the Final EIR for the Plan.
 This Addendum has been prepared to conform to the requirements of CEQA and CEQA Guidelines §15164.